• Skip to main content

 Now that we have the filename, we need to extract just the sheet name.
 The MID and FIND functions will be used for this.

 The FIND function is used to return the position of the closing “]” + 1.
-The “]” indicates the end of the workbook reference, so the following characters are those for the sheet name.
+The “]” indicates the end of the workbook reference, so the +1 returns the index for the first letter of the sheet name.

 The MID function then extracts up to the next 32 characters.
 This is an excessive number but because sheet names cannot have more than 31 characters it ensures the full name is returned whatever it may be.